fbv81bp/SHA3plus/Remarks.md

 - a separate permutation stage with single fan-out is always cheap in RAM
 - what is needed is a high fan-out for the permutation stage, ie. hashing myriads of words together in some pattern that is easy with some hardware shifts and multiply-accumlate units, but causes bandwidth growth for the RAM
 - the RAM based permutation is always a single operation unfortunatly - unleeess... maybe if multiple parallel permutations with high fan-outs are taken into account(?)
+- the hashes after the permutations must compute longer than 32, like 192 bit inputs from the state